-First, we will describe the distribution of daily sales and profits among existing vendors.
+This section describes the distribution of daily sales and profits among existing vendors.
 The daily profit of a business is lower than its daily sales, because the vendor must purchase raw clams from harvesters.
-As shown in Table 2, one-quarter of the vendors who responded to our survey made sales of over RM 200 per day, while 63 per cent made sales of less than RM 100 per day.
+As shown in Table 2, onequarter of the vendors who responded to the survey made sales of over RM200 per day, while 63% made sales of less than RM100 per day.
 The daily profits of the vendors were even smaller.
-Only 15 per cent of the vendors made a daily profit greater than RM 200, and three-quarters made a daily profit less than RM 100.
+Only 15% of the vendors made a daily profit greater than RM200, and three-quarters made a daily profit less than RM100.
+All the data were compiled by the authors from the 2016 baseline survey.

-Daily sales Daily profit

-(% of vendors) (% of vendors)
+Daily sales (% of vendors) Daily profit (% of vendors)

-Less than RM 100 63 74
+Less than RM100 63 74

-RM 100-200 13 11
+RM100-RM200 13 11

-More than RM 200 24 15
+More than RM200 24 15

 Total 100 100